alfonmga/kickback-server/README.md

 To use the same commands locally you will need to set the `NOW_TOKEN` environment variable to your access token obtained from https://zeit.co/account/tokens.

-### Development
+To deploy and alias the dev server URL in one go:

+**Dev server deployment**

 ```shell
 $ yarn deploy:dev
 ```

-To deploy and alias the dev server URL in one go:
+To deploy and alias our dev domain all in one go:

 ```shell
 $ yarn release:dev